Improving the Reconstruction of Disentangled Representation Learners via Multi-Stage Modeling: Background

 VAEs, first introduced in \citep{vae}, represent a class of likelihood-based, DGMs comprised of an encoder and a decoder that are trained using amortized variational inference to maximize the expected ELBO under the data distribution,

 The first term is the expected reconstruction loss under the variational posterior $q_\phi$.
 The second term -- the Kullback–Leibler (KL) divergence -- underpins most of the recent \DR learning methods.
 The KL term regularizes the variational posterior to be similar (in expectation) to a simple spherical Gaussian prior over $H$. \citet{beta} attempts to factorize the variational aggregate posterior by up-weighting this KL-divergence term with a Lagrange multiplier $\beta$.
-Follow-up works decompose the KL-term in \eqref{eq:elbo} and up-weight only the KL-divergence between the aggregate posterior $q_{\phi_H}(H) = \int_X p(x) q_\phi(H|x)dx$ and the factorized aggregate posterior \citep{factor, mig}. \citet{kumar2017variational} simply uses a factorized prior.
+Follow-up works decompose the KL-term in \eqref{eq:elbo} and up-weight only the KL-divergence between the aggregate posterior $q_{\phi_H}(H) = \int_X p(x) q_\phi(H|x)dx$ and the factorized aggregate posterior \citep{factor, mig, jeong2019learning}. \citet{kumar2017variational} simply uses a factorized prior.
 These models introduce a trade-off between unsupervised \DR learning and reconstruction quality.
 When the latent variables are heavily regularized to be independent, an observation $(X=x)$ can be thought to be generated by sampling independent latent factors $c$ from $p(C)$ and then sampling $x \sim p_\theta(X|c)$ (Figure \ref{fig:btcvae}).
 This leads to low-quality reconstructions as the correlated factors are not utilized. \citet{lezama2018overcoming} attempts to tackle this issue with a teacher-student learning technique.
 First, the teacher model is trained to extract disentangled factors at the cost of reconstruction quality (similar to the first stage of our model).
 Then, a student autoencoder (AE) model with a larger latent dimension size is trained with additional losses that force the Jacobian of the final reconstruction with respect to the disentangled factors to remain the same (a.k.a Jacobian supervision).
 While this model achieves promising results on MNIST \citep{deng2012mnist}, it suffers from a few drawbacks including having to relearn the disentangled factors in the second stage and having no theoretical guarantees that changes in the correlated factors $Z$ will not affect the independent factors $C$ in the student model.
 Other works have also been proposed to overcome the trade-off using adversarial training \citep{sup5, DBLP:conf/nips/LampleZUBDR17, DBLP:journals/corr/PerarnauWRA16, DBLP:conf/iclr/SzaboHPZF18, DBLP:conf/cvpr/HuSPFZ18}.